 - Now, your YouTube channel is set up and you’re ready for the next step.

 - First, on Google Plus, mouse-over the Home icon on the left-side menu.
 From there select Hangouts.

 - On the next screen, click Hangout On Air and then click Start a Hangout On Air, a new window will open with your Hangout.

 - You can name your lecture capture, using either the topic, or course name and date.
 Also, you may invite people into the hangout, but this is not necessary for lecture capture.

 - Looking at the image below, you will that your YouTube channel is connected to your GooglePlus account.

 - Click on Start Hangout On Air and you will be directed to a screen for additional Terms of Service.

 - If you’ve agreed to the Terms of Service, your Hangout will be created, but will not yet broadcast.
 Before you broadcast, you can choose a few options like Turn on HD.

 - On the left-side menu, click Screenshare, to set up what you want to record with your lecture capture.

 - You will be able to choose from your Desktop, Google+ Hangouts, or whichever program you have open.
 Hangouts will not record Powerpoint Presentation mode.
-In order to capture your powerpoint presentation, you must select Desktop.
+In order to capture your powerpoint presentation, you must select Desktop / Screen (wording may change).